robric/wiki-contrail-controller/Graceful-Restart.md

 In Release 3.2, support to Graceful Restart (GR) and Long Lived Graceful Restart (LLGR) helper modes have been added to contrail-controller.
 This feature is not enabled by default.
+This is still marked as 'beta' as complete functionality including GR in agents is not available yet.

 ### Reference
 * GracefulRestart for BGP (and XMPP) follows [RFC4724](https://tools.ietf.org/html/rfc4724) specifications